+RECENT HISTORY.
 I never thought I’d care whether I became a grandma or not.
 Grandmas are old ladies.
 Surprise!
 As soon as the first kiddo was born, I was hooked.
-Years later, we have a seventh grandbaby on the way.
+We now have seven grandchildren.
 No matter where they live, and they all live out of state, I’ll find the time and the finances to travel and visit every two months for the first year of the new baby’s life.
 You gotta stop and smell the roses with those little ones.
 Now that my oldest son holds the same military rank as my father did when he retired, experience tells me: those grandchildren will be in college before I have a chance to blink twice.

 Check out my blogs.
 Yes, plural.
 Putting on the New is a faith-based group blog.
 I love writing down the thoughts that have come to me during my devotion time with Jesus.
 Nine authors contribute to Scriblerians which is filled with book reviews for parents who would like good ideas for their children’s reading material.
 And in between, I’ll add posts to my blog page right here which may cover faith, literature, my writing journey, or family issues.

 If you’ve scanned all the above paragraphs, you know I’ve lived life for a while now.
 I’ve learned what seems to be perfect probably isn’t, and what appears strange and intimidating might become an amazing blessing.
-May anything written on this site bring encouragement to all those who read it.
+May anything written on this site point to faith in Christ and bring encouragement to all those who read it.